 - It takes as parameters:

 - the address of the ZooKeeper service

-- then name of a znode the one to be watched
+- the name of a znode the one to be watched

+- the name of a file to write the output to

 - an executable with arguments.

 - It fetches the data associated with the znode and starts the executable.

 - If the znode changes, the client refetches the contents and restarts the executable.

 - If the znode disappears, the client kills the executable.